Arka009chakra/reacttut/README.md

 # reacttut

-Description: A beautiful landing page using ReactJs with full login and signup functionality.
+Description: A beautiful landing page using ReactJs with full login and signup functionality (admin and user panel).

 languages: html, css, js, NodeJS, ExpressJS,ReactJs